dmoore5050/SaisonBuilder/README.md

 Features
 --------
-The primary feature of this app will be the ability to pick and choose from a broad spectrum of characteristics and techniques to design a Saison recipe to the user's custom specifications and skill level.
+The primary feature of this app will be the ability to pick and choose from a broad spectrum of ingredients and techniques to design an all-grain Saison recipe to the user's custom specifications and skill level.

 Dynamically generated recipes can then be saved in a user-specific library for later retrieval.